andrewjeffallen/turbo-pipe/README.md

 # turbo-pipe
-Snowflake analytics pipeline using `turbodbc`
+Snowflake analytics pipeline on ECS using `turbodbc` to connect to MS SQL Server